leonjwu/volatility-simulator/index.md

 This volatility surface explorer is an options trading and pricing tool I built, enabling market makers and traders to visualise real-time and historical simulations of volatility surfaces, market quotes, and trades.

-Using the tool, you can view proprietary implied volatility surface marks generated from my own model, and explore live or historical volatility surfaces in 2D or 3D through simulations.
+Using the tool, you can **view proprietary implied volatility surface marks generated from my own model**, and explore live or historical volatility surfaces in 2D or 3D through simulations.

 Created in Plotly Dash (Python), CSS and HTML.